yaal-coop/canaille/CONTRIBUTING.rst

 Development environment
 -----------------------

-You can either run the demo locally or with Docker.
+You can either run the development server locally or with Docker.

-After having launched the demo you have access to several services:
+After having launched the development server, you have access to several services:

 - A canaille server at `canaille.localhost:5000 <http://canaille.localhost:5000>`__
 - A dummy client at `client1.localhost:5001 <http://client1.localhost:5001>`__